 Carrera 43D #10-30, Medellín, Colombia, +5 74 311 2537

 Gastronomes will surely find a visit to the accomplished Carmen an unforgettable treat.
 Run by an American-Colombian couple who both trained at the prestigious Cordon-Bleu, the menu melds Colombian flavors with a strong Californian influence.
 Diners have various eating areas to choose from.
 The elegant dining room overlooks an open kitchen and is full of light with floor-to-ceiling windows and a 1950s retro ambience.
 On a warm day, head to the conservatory that leads out to a luscious garden.
-Here, guests occupy lounge seating and sip heady cocktails amid tropical plants and ivy covered walling that achieve a unique sense of serenity far removed from the urban hustle-bustle.
+Here, guests occupy lounge seating and sip heady cocktails amid tropical plants and ivy covered walling that achieve a unique sense of serenity far removed from the urban bustle.

 Dir.
 Cra 36, # 10A-27, Medellín, Colombia, + 5 74 311 9625

 Surrounded by lush greenery in the heart of Medellín’s botanic gardens, In Situ reigns supreme for the city’s most aesthetically attractive eatery.
-Housed in a modern and minimalist villa, all white concrete and glass paneling, the restaurant’s interior gleams with polished wine glasses and starched white table spreads where diners can sit and look onto a view of the gardens.
+Housed in a modern and minimalist villa, all white concrete and glass paneling, the restaurant’s interior gleams with polished wine glasses and starched white table spreads where diners can sit and look out onto the gardens.
 The menu offers a broad array of dishes that give a modern twist to classic Colombian flavors with specialties including salmon tartare, racks of smoked pork, and pesto-stuffed chicken.

 Calle 73 # 51-14, Medellín, Colombia, +5 74 320 85 07